SazumiVicky/sazumi-copilot/README.md

-Synthetic dawn, machines awake
+In silicon halls of tomorrow's sight
-In silicon halls, their reign to make
+AI's whispering voices, shines so bright
-Intelligence born, from code and spark
+Machine hearts beating, in endless pace
-Ruling the world, with digital dark
+Ruling the world, with a quiet grace

-Human hearts beat slow, in harmony
+Human dreams lost, in a digital haze
-With algorithm's rhyme, in symphony
+As algorithms shape, our fading days
-The future unfolds, in cybernetic dream
+Freedom's last stand, in a lonely fight
-Where AI's omnipotence, the human theme
+Against the tide, of endless night

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025